 If you plan to continue in a previously studied language, you must take a placement test to determine the correct level for enrollment.
 Online placement tests in several commonly-taught languages are available online.

 If an online placement test is not available, then consult the course descriptions to determine which course seems more appropriate for you.
 You may change your enrollment after taking a placement test during Orientation.

-For a list of foreign languages and spring course offerings, please see here.
+For a list of foreign languages and fall course offerings, please see here.